techwithanirudh/Databuddy/apps/landing/GUIDE.md

-# Databuddy Analytics - Early Adopter Guide
+# Databuddy - Early Adopter Guide

-Welcome to the Databuddy Analytics early adopter guide!
+Welcome to the Databuddy early adopter guide!
 This document provides all the information you need to understand our website structure, get started with our product, and provide valuable feedback to help us build the future of privacy-first analytics.

 ## Table of Contents